xiaodongliang/design.automation-data.management-jigsaw.sample/README.md

 [![License](http://img.shields.io/:license-mit-red.svg)](http://opensource.org/licenses/MIT)

 ##  Description
 This sample is extended from [jigsawify](https://github.com/KeanW/jigsawify) sample.
 The old sample provides a template drawing to embed the jigsaw by [Design Automation of Forge](https://developer.autodesk.com/en/docs/design-automation/v2).
 While current sample allows the user to select the drawing of his/her A360 repository, using [Data Management of Forge](https://developer.autodesk.com/en/docs/data/v2).
+It also integrates the ability to upload the result drawing back to A360 and Dropbox repository of the user.

 ## Live demo
 Try this sample live at https://forge-dm-design-auto.herokuapp.com/# (or see it running at [Jigsaw Demo](http://autode.sk/1XSkKtM)).
 You must have some DWG drawings under an A360 account.
 If you don't, then please go to [A360](https://a360.autodesk.com/) and create a project and upload some files.